 - 14200 U.S. Hwy.
 1, Loggerhead Park, Juno Beach, 33408

-- 2022 dates: Tuesdays to Saturdays in June and July.
+- Walks have traditionally been held on Tuesdays to Saturdays in June and July.

 - Walks begin at the Loggerhead Marinelife Center and can last until midnight.